NicholasMalamud/BotSecurityTest/README.md

 # Bot-Security-Test
-Cybersecurity School Project where we created a Bot that mimics human behaviour and plays a simple color clicking game by itself, and analyzed if we could detect it
+Cybersecurity Project, where we created a Bot that mimics human behaviour and plays a color clicking game by itself, and analyzed if we could detect where it was a bot or not

  - Bot programmed in python
  - uses pyautogui to control mouse and keyboard